Workers' compensation claims

-1. The employee reports an injury to the employer
+- The employee reports an injury to the employer.

 To make a workers' comp claim, the employee's injury or illness must be work-related.
-This means a whole host of injuries may qualify, such as slipping on an ice patch on business property or developing cancer from exposure to toxic substances in the workplace.
+This could include slipping on an ice patch on business property or developing asthma from exposure to fine particulate in the workplace.

-In emergency situations, the employee should be rushed to the ER.
-For less immediate concerns, they should go to a doctor to get a diagnosis and medical report to file with their claim.
+In emergency situations, the employee should be rushed to the emergency room.
+For less immediate concerns, the employee should consult a doctor for a diagnosis and medical report to file with the claim.

 In some states and with some insurers, the employee needs to visit a medical provider that’s part of the insurer’s network to receive benefits.

-With injuries or illnesses that surface over time, such as mesothelioma (caused by exposure to asbestos), the employee needs to report to you as soon as they are aware of the injury or illness.
+With injuries or illnesses that surface over time, such as mesothelioma (caused by exposure to asbestos), the employee needs to report to you as soon as the injury or illness is recognized.

 Once you're notified about the injury, give the employee:

-- The proper reporting forms for your insurance provider.
+- The proper reporting forms for your insurance provider, including a claims form.

 - A form for reporting to the state workers’ comp board (depending on where you live).

 - Information on the employee’s rights and workers’ comp benefits.

 - Information about returning to work.

 The forms you need depend on your state, the type of illness or injury, and your insurer.
-If possible, give this information to your employee before they seek treatment.
-In fact, it’s a good idea to include your business's workers' comp insurance information in your employment packet for new hires.
+If possible, give this information to your employees before they seek treatment.
+In fact, it’s a good idea to include your workers' comp insurance information in your employment packet for new hires.
 Failure to give your injured employees this information could lead to lawsuits.

 Usually, you're responsible for submitting the paperwork to your insurance carrier, but the employee’s doctor needs to mail the medical report.
 There may be a time constraint for submitting these forms, so don't delay.
 The insurance company generally provides the correct forms, but you may need to acquire them independently.